 · The ‘Little Borrow Wood Library’ enables children to share, swap and borrow books

 Our aim is that all children write clearly, accurately and coherently, adapting their language and style in and for a range of contexts, purposes and audiences.
 Each half term, class teachers choose a quality text which really engages the class and use it to support the writing in one or two genres.
-Lessons are carefully sequenced, leading up to a ‘Big Write’where children are given a longer period of time in order to do an extended piece of writing.
-Prior to the session, the children will prepare for a ‘Big Write’ over a two-week period, where they will have taken part in a range of speaking, listening and writing activities which will feed directly into the ‘Big Write’ session.
+Lessons are carefully sequenced, leading to the children being given a longer period of time in order to do an extended piece of writing.
 Grammar teaching is also interwoven into the sequence of learning.
 After the editing process, children proof read their work, checking their writing for accuracy.
 Proof reading is explicitly taught and modelled.

 Children have regular opportunities to practise and apply English skills across the curriculum in order to give context and real purpose to writing.

 Handwriting is an important focus in the 2014 curriculum.
 Children learn cursive letter formation in the Foundation Stage and begin to write in a cursive, joined up style in Year 2.
-We have focused handwriting sessions twice a week in Years 1-4 where children are discretely taught letter formations and joins and apply this in writing words, often focusing on spelling too.
-Children in Years 5 and 6 who still experience specific difficulty with handwriting will have this helped through interventions.
+Children are discretely taught letter formations and joins and apply this in writing words, often focusing on spelling too.

 Spelling is taught systematically through the ‘Letters and Sounds Programme’ and from Year 2 onwards through the ‘No Nonsense Spelling Programme’.

-There is a clear system in place for the teaching of Maths across school, which matches the aims of the Maths Curriculum 2014.
+There is a clear system in place for the teaching of Maths across school, which matches the aims of the National Curriculum .
 The system allows for a clear pace of progression for pupils with different starting points and places no ceiling on learning.

 At the beginning of each unit children complete a pre-learning task in groups in order to explore their knowledge and share elements which they would like to find out through the topic.
 During the unit of work staff continually assess the children through observing children at work and questioning, talking and listening to children.
 At the end of a unit of work children are set a Mastery Question.
 This is used as an assessment tool.

-Twice a year Science Days are held.
+Science Days are held throughout the year.
 The curriculum is further enriched through a variety of additional visitors on these days, and children have extended periods of time to extend their curiosity for learning.

-The school follows the Derby City Agreed Syllabus for Religious Education 2015-2020.
+The school follows the Derby City Agreed Syllabus for Religious Education.
 Children are taught about different religions, faiths and cultures and are encouraged to develop an understanding and respect for each one.
 Through this subject we aim to enhance the children's spiritual, moral, cultural and social development.

 Interfaith week takes place during the Autumn Term and this year it provided a valuable chance for pupils to hear speakers from a number of different religions and belief systems.

-Personal, Social and Health Education (PSHE) is essential to providing pupils with the knowledge, skills and attributes needed to lead confident, healthy, independent lives and become informed, active and responsible British citizens.
+We believe that Relationships Education and Health Education are vital in providing pupils with the knowledge, skills and attributes needed to lead confident, healthy, independent lives and become informed, active and responsible British citizens.